ShenLab/PreMode/README.md

 4. You'll get a file in the `OUTPUT_FOLDER` named as `YOUR_TASK_NAME.inference.result.csv`.
     + If your `TASK_TYPE` is `GLOF`, then the column `logits` will be the inference results.
 Closer to 0 means GoF, closer to 1 means LoF.
     + If your `TASK_TYPE` is `DMS` and `MODE_OF_ACTION_N` is 1, then the column `logits` will be the inference results.
 If your `MODE_OF_ACTION_N` is larger than 1, then you will get multiple columns of `logits.*`, each represent a predicted DMS measurement.

+# Models & Figures in our manuscript
+## Pretrained Models
+Here is the list of models in our manuscript:

+`scripts/PreMode/` PreMode, it takes 250 GB RAM and 4 A40 Nvidia GPUs to run, will finish in ~50h.

+`scripts/ESM.LR/` Baseline Model, ESM2 (650M) + Single Layer Perceptron

+`scripts/PreMode.large.window/` PreMode, window size set to 1251 AA.

+`scripts/PreMode.noESM/`  PreMode, replace the ESM2 embeddings to one hot encodings of 20 AA.

+`scripts/PreMode.noMSA/`  PreMode, remove the MSA input.

+`scripts/PreMode.noPretrain/` PreMode, but didn't pretrain on ClinVar/HGMD.

+`scripts/PreMode.noStructure/` PreMode, remove the AF2 predicted structure input.

+`scripts/PreMode.ptm/` PreMode, add the onehot encoding of post transcriptional modification sites as input.

+`scripts/PreMode.mean.var/` PreMode, it will output both predicted value (mean) and confidence (var), used in adaptive learning tasks.
+## Figures
+Please go to `analysis/` folder and run the corresponding R scripts.